Rithanya918/CGPricing/README.md

 # Continental & Global Services: AI-Driven Dynamic Pricing Engine
 Making pricing optimization intelligent, data-driven, and profitable

+## See Detail.md file for detailed overview of the project

 ![Dashboard Overview](https://github.com/user-attachments/assets/2fd36442-6a61-40b4-88a3-bc8285a36ccc))

 ## Background